-When applying this approach to FRM, the most severe potential consequences associated with an NPP (namely sabotage resulting in High Radiological Consequences) are not possible for these facilities.
+When applying this approach to Facilities with Radioactive Materials (FRM), the most severe potential consequences associated with an NPP (namely sabotage resulting in HRC) are not possible for these facilities.
 The absence of the most severe consequences lowers the computer security requirements of the functions with the highest significance at FRM.
-Therefore, while this paper recommends the same similarly number of levels (i.e., 1 to 5), it is clearly evident that the associated sets of requirements for each level for FRM are not identical or equivalent to the requirements for the similarly numbered level for NPPs in NSS 17-T Rev. 1 [8].
+Therefore, while this paper recommends the same similarly numbered levels (i.e., 1 to 5), it is clearly evident that the associated sets of requirements for each level for FRM are not identical or equivalent to the requirements for the similarly numbered level for NPPs in NSS 17-T Rev. 1 [8].